Drug Given to the Wrong Patient

 The entire team at Crowe & Mulvey, LLP assists in each client’s case and pride ourselves on client satisfaction.
 Our dedicated professionals are nationally recognized and are determined that every client receive the compensation and justice that he or she is entitled to.

 Our team of medication error lawyers will analyze your case to determine any negligence by health professionals, or identify substandard policies concerning medication on the part of the facility.
 We will investigate all potential causes of the error, including prescribing, transcribing, administering, monitoring and records keeping errors.
-Our team includes nurses with medical experience as expert evaluators.
+Our team includes nurses with medical experience as well as experienced medication error evaluators.

 Our skilled attorneys will thoroughly evaluate the details of your case to determine liability.
 There may be have been multiple failures of the staff and facility that led to the mistake.
 You can rely on our expert professionals to get to the bottom of the problem and hold the parties accountable who are responsible for giving a drug to you or your loved one that wasn’t meant for you.